October 2024

 Putin, Biden and medieval presumptions

-Bees, normativity, and a methodological question (media article, May 20, 2022)
+Bees, normativity, and a methodological question (media article)

 Legal historians as designers